Home/Save Money

 Save $90-$250

 Independent shops charge 30-45% less than dealers for labour on engine mount work.
 Same quality parts are available at any tier.
-The only reason to use a dealer is if the vehicle is under powertrain warranty.
+The main reason to use a dealer is if the vehicle is still under factory warranty and the mount is covered.
 For out-of-warranty work, an independent shop saves $90-$250 on a single mount replacement.

 2. Get 3 Quotes Before Authorising